Theo Ellsworth: Career

 Book One of his The Understanding Monster trilogy came out in 2012 and won the 2013 Lynd Ward Honor Book prize given out by Penn State.
 Excerpts from "The Understanding Monster Vol. 1" were selected by Scott McCloud to be included in the "Best American Comics 2014."
 Volume Two of the Understanding Monster was released in the fall of 2014, and Volume Three was released in the fall of 2015.

+In 2021, Ellsworth created a comics adaptation of a short story by Jeff Vandermeer, which was published by Drawn & Quarterly.

 His work has been described as "a cross between cartooning and art, poetry and the nonsensical ramblings of a writer emerging from a dream."

 Anthology credits and references

 Ellsworth is credited as the artist for "A History of Nonviolence" which appeared in 2013 in issue 3 of the political comics anthology, "Occupy Comics."
 Ellsworth is also credited as a contributor to the comic "Little Nemo: Dream Another Dream."
 Fred Johnson utilizes Ellsworth's artwork in "Perspicuous Objects," a series of articles that explores comics in-depth by combining the lenses of visual rhetoricians with cartoonists and comic theorists.

+Ellsworth contributed a 10-page comic titled Hyper Curious to the anthology "Alive Outside", edited by Cullen Beckhorn and Marc Bell, published by Neoglyphic Media in 2024.